tbassett44/actualize_docs/docs/Front End/legacy-front-end/getting-started-1.md

 # Notable aspects of templating / linking

-HTML Attributes\
+HTML Attributes

-action="\[event type]\:[Function in Context]" - Used to link an event to a function within the context.
-EG action="click:alert" will call a this.alert=function()\{} within the context of the view if it exists.
+`action="[event type]:[Function in Context]"` - Used to link an event to a function within the context.
+EG action="click:alert" will call a this.alert=function(){} within the context of the view if it exists.

-link="/route/to/go" - Used to navigate to another page / view within the app.
-Routes are made first by the view name, eg event.view gets a route to /event/\[event.id].
+`link="/route/to/go"` - Used to navigate to another page / view within the app.
+Routes are made first by the view name, eg event.view gets a route to `/event/[event.id]`.
 Additional variables can be passed/used by the view in however they want.

-Views are assigned a route when <route></route> tag is present in the the \[file\_name].view file.
-The view can then be accessed by using link="/\[file\_name]".
-Or if it is within javascript, you can use app.history.go('/file\_name').
+Views are assigned a route when `<route></route>` tag is present in the the `[file_name].view` file.
+The view can then be accessed by using `link="/[file_name]"`.
+Or if it is within javascript, you can use `app.history.go('/file_name')`.

 Within a view, there are a few command methods to be aware of.
 The first two (renderOptions and showOptions) are *required*

 ```javascript
 this.renderOptions={